-One of the things that comes up in many of my consults is a parent who tells me that they want to get 50/50 time with their children.
-I have briefly touch on this topic in a previous blog article, “10 Myths About Divorce in Texas, Part One.”
+One of the things that comes up in many of my consults is a parent who tells me that they want to get 50/50 custody time with their children.
+I have briefly touched on this topic in a previous blog article, “10 Myths About Divorce in Texas, Part One.”

 In today’s blog article, I will go into a little bit more detail about how the family code addresses this issue.

-50/50 Time with Children if Case Goes to Court
+50/50 Custody Time with Children if Case Goes to Court

-Standard Possession Order (SPO) Presumed to be In Best of Children
+Standard Possession Order (SPO) Presumed to be in Best Interest of Children

 Under Section 153.252 of the Texas Family Code Provides “in a suit, there is a rebuttable presumption that the standard possession order in Subchapter F:”